About Gum Disease

 Gum disease can range from simple gum inflammation (gingivitis) to a more serious condition (periodontitis) that can result in damage to the gums, tissue and bones that support the teeth.
 If the disease is allowed to progress, the teeth become loose and are often lost.

-As a periodontist, Dr. Perlman is a highly skilled specialist in the diagnosis, treatment and prevention of gum disease.
-Using the latest in dental technology, Dr. Perlman can restore your oral health by removing the disease-causing bacteria.
-His main objective is to save your teeth, heal your gums and maintain your dental health.
+As periodontists, Drs.
+Perlman and Molina are highly skilled specialists in the diagnosis, treatment and prevention of gum disease.
+Using the latest in dental technology, they can restore your oral health by removing the disease-causing bacteria.
+Their main objective is to save your teeth, heal your gums and maintain your dental health.

 The mouth is home to entire colonies of bacteria.
 Most of these bacterial species are harmless while others help to protect the teeth and gums or play an important part in the digestive process.
 Trouble starts when certain bacterial strains accumulate on the teeth in the sticky, colorless biofilm known as plaque.